vbextreme/ghostmirror/README.md

 State:
 ======
+* v0.6.0 add select mirror type, http or https or all
 * v0.5.8 fix sort to manage new field, not tested
 * v0.5.7 merge newversion and notexists in morerecent, highlighted local
 * v0.5.6 assertion boolean value